Saint Petersburg Metro: Line 4 (Lakhtinsko-Pravoberezhnaya)

 The line originally opened to provide access from the centre for the new residential areas in the eastern part of city, along the right bank of the Neva River.
-However, delays in the construction of the future Line 5, compelled to temporarily link the already completed northern part of the Line 5 (starting from Sadovaya) to Pravoberezhnaya Line, as they felt that it was better to have a single connected line rather than two unconnected ones.
+However, delays in the construction of the future Line 5 compelled to temporarily link the already completed northern part of the Line 5 (starting from Sadovaya) to Pravoberezhnaya Line, as they felt that it was better to have a single connected line rather than two unconnected ones.
 From that point on, the line expanded northward, as per original plans of Line 5 expansion.

-On 7 March 2009, Spasskaya station was completed, creating the city's first three-way transfer and it officially became the new terminal for Line 4.
-As per the original plan, all Line 4 stations north of Dostoyevskaya were absorbed into the recently opened Line 5.
-In 27th of December 2024, a west extension from Spasskaya to Gorny Institut opened with 1 new station and one intermediate under construction (Teatralnaya).
+In March 2009, Spasskaya was completed, creating the city's first three-way transfer and it officially became the new terminal for Line 4.
+As per the original plan, all Line 4 stations north of Dostoyevskaya were absorbed into Line 5.
+In December 2024, Gorny Institut opened and construction began on Teatralnaya.

-In 2024, a station opened at Gorny Institut.